Inside: Free Poetry Resource for Kids

 Simply open the PDF document, print or save to a device, and reference it when you’re ready to share it with your kids.

-Enter your email address using the form below, click subscribe, and you’ll be signed up to receive Poem of the Month emails plus Learning Through Literature newsletter emails.
+Enter your email address using the form below, click subscribe, and you’ll be signed up to receive our FREE Poem of the Month emails plus Learning Through Literature newsletter emails.

 Once confirmed in your inbox, you’ll be redirected to a page with the current month’s poem PDF document.
 We’ll send a link to each subsequent poem in an email at the beginning the month.